 - Multi-Factor Authentication (MFA) allows you to add a layered authentication process by merging login credentials with independent identity elements.

-- Diligence, Policies, and Firewalls for Cross-site script (XSS) attack: Diligence, Policies, and Firewalls are the most commonly used solutions for protecting against XSS and other web app attacks.
+- Diligence, Policies, and Firewalls for Cross-site script (XSS) attack: Diligence, Policies, and Firewalls are the most commonly used solutions for protecting against XSS and other website attacks.
 Cross-site scripting is used by attackers to insert malicious code into vulnerable web apps.

-- Implement secure backup and recovery: Businesses large or small understand the impact of data loss due to a catastrophic occurrence.
+- Implement secure backup and recovery: Businesses small or large should understand the impact of data loss due to a catastrophic occurrence.
 Having a strategy in place to get back up and running should something happen is vital to survival.

 Get in touch with us to find out how we can help keep your website safe and secure.